 Alfalfa is rich in essential vitamins and minerals, like those found in nettle.
 Both increase available Vitamin K and hemoglobin in the body, helping to prevent excessive flow.

 Lady’s Mantle is an astringent herb that works well on hollow organs like the uterus.
 Rather than toning the uterus, though, Lady’s Mantle works to draw out excess fluid and soothe inflammation.
 For that reason this herb is especially well-suited for consumption after childbirth, during your menstrual cycle and during menopause.

 Red Raspberry Leaf

-Red raspberry leaf contains an alkaloid, called fragrine that tones the muscles in the pelvic region, including the uterus.
+Raspberry leaf contains an alkaloid, called fragrine that tones the muscles in the pelvic region, including the uterus.
 The uterus is a hollow organ with lots of muscles that stretch and contract.
 Keeping it well toned makes it easier for it to do its job – with less pain, too.

-Red raspberry leaf has concentrated amounts of Vitamin C and also contains Vitamin E. Raspberry leaf also contains easily assimilated iron and calcium.
+The raspberry leaf has concentrated amounts of Vitamin C and also contains Vitamin E. Raspberry leaf also contains easily assimilated iron and calcium.

-Red raspberry leaf tightens the top layers of skin and mucous membranes to decrease secretions.
+Raspberry leaf tightens the top layers of skin and mucous membranes to decrease secretions.
 It then takes it a step further and relieves irritations and firms tissues.
 (It also provides great relief for diarrhea.)

 Lemon balm is a member of the mint family with a pleasant, lemony scent.
 I call it a soothing herb because of the calming effect it has on the nervous and digestive systems.
 Lemon balm has a history of being used to treat nervous system disorders, alleviating anxiety and lifting depression.
 (Read our recent article to learn about many other uses for lemon balm!)